rust-lang/rust-forge/README.md

 perform this check locally, install `mdbook-linkcheck` using `cargo install mdbook-linkcheck@0.7.7 --locked` and then simply run `mdbook build` or `mdbook serve`.

+## Blacksmith

+Blacksmith is a tool that can run before the Forge is built.
+It downloads information about Rust releases, which is used to render a page with historical Rust releases.

+Since it takes a while to compile and run, it is disabled by default.
+To enable it, run `mdbook serve` or `mdbook build` with the environment variable `RUN_BLACKSMITH=1`.

 ## JavaScript

 Forge uses JavaScript to display dates for releases and "no tools breakage